Book 1: The Lost Redeemer

 The warmth of the fireplace greeted her as she entered, along with the familiar smells of baking bread, steaming hot soup and cold ale.
-The usual rabble filled the common room; farmers, merchants, craftsmen, and a handful of new travelers whom Nahlia didn't recognize.
+The usual rabble filled the common room—farmers, merchants, craftsmen, and a handful of new travelers Nahlia didn't recognize.

 "There you are," her father called out from behind the bar.
-His hulking frame towered over the clientele, and he waved a heavily muscled arm at her.
+His hulking frame towered over the clientele.
 "I was beginning to worry."

-"Sorry," Nahlia said, leaning on the bar to catch her breath.
-"I got distracted again."
+"Sorry."
+Nahlia leaned on the bar to catch her breath.
+"Got distracted again."